 Response to Climate Change

 One of the main SDGs calls for urgent action to combat climate change and its impacts.
 Last year, many countries announced targets toward attaining carbon neutrality as an effort to realize a low-carbon society.
-Two companies in the Nihon Nohyaku Group, Nihon Nohyaku and Nichino Service, have achieved solid results through related activities so far, and we will respond to climate change as part of our Group CSR activities by ascertaining the circumstances of the entire Group including overseas affiliated companies.
+Two companies in NICHINO Group, Nihon Nohyaku and Nichino Service, have achieved solid results through related activities so far, and we will respond to climate change as part of our Group Sustainability activities by ascertaining the circumstances of the entire Group including overseas affiliated companies.

 Response to Recommendations of the Task Force on Climate-related Financial Disclosures (TCFD)

 In February 2022, we announced our agreement with the “Recommendations of the Task Force on Climate-related Financial Disclosures (TCFD).”
 In line with the TCFD Recommendations, we have analyzed and evaluated the impact of climate change on the Company’s business activities in multiple scenarios, and have established and been managing the countermeasures.
-Based on its CSR Basic Policy, “contributing to food and the environment / society through technological innovation,” the Nihon Nohyaku Group has been working to realize sustainable society through our business activities and increase corporate value further.
+Based on its Sustainability Basic Policy, “contributing to food and the environment / society through technological innovation,” NICHINO Group has been working to realize sustainable society through our business activities and increase corporate value further.

 <Necessity of agrochemicals to meet the demand for food caused by increasing world population>